vs-intersections/intersections/README.md

 - ~~ Images sometimes do not render (see Influence desc images, might only be an issue in development) (ALBERT) ~~
 - ~~ Images are overlapping in Affiliations sidebar (ALBERT) ~~
 - ~~ Issue: click 'Maida Branch' node, then click 'Untitled' - the nodes are not haloing correctly - this happens across many artists without artwork (ALBERT) ~~
-- Create link to node graph in mobile ham menu
+- ~~ Create link to node graph in mobile ham menu ~~
-- Video page will not scroll down past a certain point in mobile (ALBERT)
+- ~~ Video page will not scroll down past a certain point in mobile (ALBERT) ~~
 - Add links for all metadata in sidebar - collabs not showing up on Artist (ALBERT)
-- Graph aspect ratio is fucky: click any dropdown and select something, open sidebar and select something else from dropdown (keep sidebar open), then collapse sidebar (ALBERT)
+- Any collaborators should be listed in artist sidebar (ALBERT)
+- iPhone's cannot open the site (ALBERT)

 - Lightbox for viewing images when clicked (DAVID)
 - Complete the How-To page (DAVID)
-- Collaborators should be listed in artistsandartworks component, in artist sidebar if there are collaborators (ALBERT)
-- Node linking: filter-linked-colored lines should stay above all other lines (ALBERT)
-- Node linking: it may help to halo all child nodes, even other artists, etc (ALBERT)

 #### from VS meeting 5-25-2021